Areas of Expertise:

 Motherhood, Pregnancy & Postpartum: Nurturing Moms is an important aspect of my work as a Marriage and Family Therapist.
 Mothers are an intricate part of the family system, whether just recently expecting or as an empty-nester.
 I've found that when Mom is not well supported, the entire family system begins to fall apart.
 Too often, too much is expected of the modern mother without enough support, community and rest to make any of it sustainable.
 My work with Moms focuses on finding rhythms, peace and balance so she is more connected to herself and her spouse (if applicable) while staying present for her children.
 Together we will navigate the hardships and the joys and discover the deep rewards that come along with motherhood.

 Anxiety can manifest itself in several ways.
 Typically, it can be through unhelpful thought patterns and/or through uncomfortable physical sensations.
-Using self-regulation tools and mindfulness/contemplative-based approaches, we can address the underlying issues that trigger anxiety and together work on getting to a place of self-acceptance so that you can understand what the anxiety you're experiencing is motivating you to do.
+Using self-regulation tools and mindfulness/contemplative-based approaches, we can discover the root cause of your anxiety.
+Together we can work on getting to a place of self-acceptance so that you can understand what the anxiety you're experiencing is motivating you to do.
 As a result, your relationship with yourself and others can be filled with freedom and authenticity.

 Spirituality: This is another area of great interest for me.
 I find great pleasure in working from a faith based approach.
-Clients who share a Christian faith can find greater depth in their healing by integrating their beliefs into the work.
+Clients who share a Christian faith can find greater depth in their healing by integrating their beliefs into their therapeutic journey.
 Leaving this aspect out of therapy can be disconnecting for those who believe.
 Therefore, it is of supreme importance to have this part of oneself actively engaged throughout treatment.
-Offering this component to treatment can help clients move into a present/future focus, while resolving the past, and aid in understanding and discovering their truest identity.
+Offering this component to therapy can help clients move into a present/future focus, while resolving the past, and aid in understanding and discovering their truest identity.

 Why should I see a Marriage and Family Therapist?